This article was updated on August 10, 2020.

 Student loan relief

 On Friday, March 13, 2020, Trump announced a temporary student loan interest waiver for federal student loans held by the federal government.
 Days later, the Department of Education informed federal student loan servicers that the government would waive student loan interest “indefinitely.”
 The mechanic for waiving student loan interest would not be lowering monthly payments, but rather, making borrowers' monthly payments go 100% towards principal.
 The impact on borrowers would therefore not be monthly cash relief but rather a reduction in time for which borrowers pays their current student loan balance.
-"Indefinitely" has since become "May 12, 2020" - that is when this federal relief is scheduled to expire.
+"Indefinitely" was later defined as "May 12, 2020" - that is when this federal relief was scheduled to expire.

 Then, one March 27, 2020, the $2T+ stimulus package became law, which transformed the earlier announced 2-month interest waiver into a full-fledged payment freeze – for 6-months – in which no payments would be due, and interest would not accrue.
-This relief is automatically available to student loan borrowers with a federal loan held by the federal government, and is intended to last through September 30, 2020.
+This relief was automatically available to student loan borrowers with a federal loan held by the federal government, and was intended to last through September 30, 2020.
 The relief has now been extended until December 31, 2020.

 In short, you don't have to pay your student loan payment during this time.
 And your credit will be protected during this period, as will your eligibility for Public Service Loan Forgiveness (PSLF), Income-Based Repayment (IBR), and other special government repayment programs.
 Finally, you do not need to do anything to make this happen - it will happen automatically - but it would be a good idea for borrowers to call their federal loan servicer to make sure because...